bioinfo-pf-curie/mpiSORT/README.md

 1) Release notes
 -------------

+Release 1.0 from 18/11/2016
+1) Trimming of the memory after big or multiple free() with malloc_trim().
+Efficient with Linux but not tested on BSD of IOX.
+2) Remove memory leaks.
+3) Add/remove  comments.

 Release 1.0 from 04/11/2016

-1) Due to Packing overhead we replace with a local copy (write.c).
+1) Due to MPI packing overhead we replace with a local copy (write.c).
 See in future if MPI_Unpack is stable.  <br />
 2) File extension becomes  .gz (not bam) <br />
 3) Discordant and unmapped are computed first.  <br />
 4) Cleaning of memory.  <br />